Sukuh

 The main monument of Sukuh temple.

 Sukuh (Candi Sukuh, /id/) is a 15th-century Javanese-Hindu temple (candi) that is located in Berjo, Ngargoyoso district, Karanganyar Regency, Central Java, Indonesia on the western slope of Mount Lawu (elevation 910 m).

-This temple has a height of 8,7 meters.
+This temple has a height of 8.7 m.

 Sukuh temple has a distinctive thematic relief from other candi where life before birth and sexual education are its main themes.
 Its main monument is a simple pyramid structure with reliefs and statues in front of it, including three tortoises with flattened shells and a male figure grasping his penis.
 A giant 1.82 m (6 ft) high of Shishna with four testes, representing penile incisions, was one of the statues that has been relocated to the National Museum of Indonesia.